benleung/leetcode/cheatsheet.md

     - imagine about how to traverse
     - terminal condition of `not node.left and not node.right`)
   - iterations

-- dp-knapsack-01
-  - method of all combinations
-  - Tabulation 2-D array (meaning of i,j,d[i][j]) _should revise, easy forget after 2 days (forget again on march 8)..._
-  - use or not use -> formula (or)

-- dp-knapsack-unbounded
-  - index: total value of coins

-- dp basic
-  - dp[i] to represent combinations that last end index is i (should revisit again) arithmetic-slices
-  - dp-jump

-- dp-lis
-  - lis
-    - O(N^2) solution, using last end index i
-    - the optimal solution is however, without using dp, but intelligently build an array with binary search
-  - num of lis
-    - DP array can store more than one thing by tuple

-- dp-house-robber
-  - using last end index i
-  - decision of include this or not include this

-- dp-lcs
-  - longest-common-subsequence
-    - one index for start, one index for end
-    ```python
-    if text1[i-1] == text2[j-1]:
-        dp[i][j] = dp[i-1][j-1] + 1  # had mistake here before
-    else:
-        dp[i][j] = max(dp[i-1][j], dp[i][j-1])
-    ```

-- dp-matrix
-  - trick about maximal-square

-- dp-longest-palindromic-substring
-  - expanding width between left/right indexes
-  - width of 0/1 are special cases

 - fast-and-slow-pointer
   - can detect cycle linked list